pjfanning/zio-metrics-micrometer/README.md

 # zio-metrics-micrometer

-Very early days trying to produce an equivalent of [zio-metrics](https://github.com/zio/zio-metrics) that uses [Micrometer](https://micrometer.io/) instead of directly supporting a specific metrics backend (eg Prometheus, Dropwizard, etc.).
+An effort to produce an equivalent of [zio-metrics](https://github.com/zio/zio-metrics) that uses [Micrometer](https://micrometer.io/) instead of directly supporting a specific metrics backend (eg Prometheus, Dropwizard, etc.).

 The API is based on the prometheus2 package of zio-metrics but has been modified somewhat.
 The initial aim is to get some feedback on the API before adding support for all [Micrometer](https://micrometer.io/) metric types and adding full test coverage.
 Micrometer's aim is provide a common interface for multiple metric backends analagous to how [Slf4J](https://www.slf4j.org/) works for logging backends.